Sundari Malcolm was raised by her Yoga loving parents, between Harlem, NY and Yogaville, an ashram in the Blue Ridge Mountains of Virginia.

-After their death, and her years as their Caregiver, Iana decided to leave a successful career in Public Relations and follow her passion for all things Wellness.
+After their death, and her years as their Caregiver, Sundari decided to leave a successful career in Public Relations and follow her passion for all things Wellness.

 She has since traveled the world teaching Hatha Yoga, Yoga for the Special Child, Prenatal Yoga, Post Labor Yoga, Yoga for Cancer, Yoga for Grief, Yoga Nidra and Meditation.
 She is an ERYT-500 level teacher and a Yoga Teacher Trainer.